 To access our online marketplace, our sellers and buyers rely on access to the Internet.
 Internet service providers may choose to disrupt or degrade access to our online marketplace or increase the cost of such access.
 Similarly, to download our mobile applications, application store providers must allow our applications to be listed.
 Internet service providers or application store providers could also attempt to charge us for providing access to our online marketplace.
 The adoption of any laws or regulations that adversely affect the popularity or growth in use of the Internet or our services, including laws or regulations that undermine open and neutrally administered Internet access, could decrease user demand for our service offerings and increase our cost of doing business.
 In January 2018, the Federal Communications Commission (the "FCC") released an order reclassifying broadband Internet access as an information service, subject to certain provisions of Title I of the Communications Act.
-Among other things, the order eliminates rules adopted in 2015 that prohibited broadband providers from blocking, impairing, or degrading access to legal content, applications, services, or non-harmful devices, or engaging in the practice of "paid prioritization" of content or services by Internet service providers.
+Among other things, the order eliminates rules adopted in 2015 that prohibited broadband providers from blocking, impairing, or degrading access to legal content, applications, services, or non-harmful devices, or engaging in the practice of "paid prioritization" of content or services by Internet service providers (e.g., the favoring of some lawful internet traffic over other traffic in exchange for higher payments).
+The order was contested and affirmed in federal court, and the parties declined to appeal the decision to the Supreme Court.
 A number of states have also enacted or are considering legislation or executive actions that would regulate the conduct of broadband providers.
 On July 9, 2021, President Biden signed an executive order which, among other things, instructed the FCC to restore the net neutrality rules.
 We cannot predict whether the FCC order or state initiatives will be modified, overturned, or vacated by legal action of the court, federal or state legislation, or the FCC.
 If net neutrality rules are not implemented, or Internet service providers engage in blocking, throttling, or paid prioritization or similar practices, our business, financial condition, and results of operations could be materially and adversely affected.
-Outside of the United States, government regulation of the Internet, including the idea of network neutrality, may be developing or non-existent.
-As a result, we could face discriminatory or anti-competitive practices that could impede both our and sellers' growth prospects, increase our costs and harm our business.
+Outside of the United States, government regulation of the Internet, including the idea of network neutrality, may be developing or non-ex